 I look forward to November every year.
 More specifically, I look forward to the 21-Day Thankfulness Challenge.
-21 days.
+3 Weeks.
 5 Minutes.
 5 Categories.
-Are you going to join me this year!
+Are you going to join me in 2020!

 FREE Printable templates with all 21 Thankfulness Scriptures!

-For the last couple years, we offered printable Scripture cards!
-People told us they liked them…so we decided to do it again (and give them away for free).
+For the last few years, we offered printable Scripture cards!
+This year, I’m giving them away for free.